liwenjie119/curl-boringssl-android/README.md

-# openssl-curl-android
+# curl-boringssl-android

-Compiles curl (and dependencies - zlib, openssl ) for Android
+Compiles curl (and dependencies ) for Android

+Dynamic linking (default) has most features, static has some removed due to various issues/incompatibilities

 ## Prerequisites

 Linux

-And also necessary `autoconf` and `libtool` toolchains.
+autoconf,libtool,go,ninja

 ## Download